Burchfield of Rusk

 Burchfield also remembers that Fastrill

-also had a "barrel house" --- a place where planks were placed across a couple
+also had a "barrel house" --- a place where planks were placed across

-and they played music, but a lot of young people,
+workers.
+"They drank and they played music, but a lot of young people,

 including the whites, went there too," he said.

 Each July Fourth, Southern Pine "would kill four or five cows" and

 hold a big barbecue for 300 to 400 people, all over Cherokee

 County, and repeat the celebration for black families on Juneteenth."

 Alvin became a jack of all trades.
 He learned to file saws, drive

-a day riding a log skidder, but when the
+a day riding a log skidder, but when the Great Depression arrived,

-often worked ten hours a day to make a living.
+ten hours a day to make a living.